GEOLYTIX/xyz/readme.md

 We use [cloudinary](https://cloudinary.com) to store images uploaded from the browser application interface.

-## Application Settings
+## Workspaces

+A workspace is the configuration of services, styles, layers and locations to be used in a deployment.
+File based configuration are stored in the [/workspaces](https://github.com/GEOLYTIX/xyz/tree/master/workspaces) directory.
+It is recommended to store the workspace configurastion in a database in order manage the configurastion through admin views.

-Application settings are stored in the [/settings](https://github.com/GEOLYTIX/xyz/tree/dev/settings) directory.
-Application settings control instance specific settings for layers, styles, locales and which modules should be loaded by client applications.
-Below is a list of settings which are currently supported by the framework.
-Default minimum viable settings will be set if *appsettings* are not defined in the environment settings or if the settings cannot be opened by the node process.
+Below is a list of config keys which are currently supported.
+Default minimum viable settings will be set if no *workspace* has been defined in the deployment environment.

 `"title": "XYZ Demo"`